espocrm/documentation/docs/user-guide/sales-management.md

 ## Leads

 A Lead represents a person or organization that  is not currently a customer but has the potential to be.
 Creating a new Lead record is usually the first step in the sale process.
-As more information about the Lead is gathered,  the Lead is expected to be converted into a Account, Contact, and/or Opportunity.
+As more information about the Lead is gathered,  the Lead is expected to be converted into an Account, Contact, and/or Opportunity.

 New Leads are typically created in the following scenarios: